+44-20-4577-0543

 Aeropanorama of the Centre

-The SkyWay Test Centre in the Emirate of Sharjah
+The uSky Testing and Certification Center in the Emirate of Sharjah.

-In October 2019, there was started the first test section of the SkyWay Test Centre in the Emirate of Sharjah.
-The total area of the Centre is 28 hectares; the string technologies tests will be carried on it tested in the conditions of the Middle East
+In October 2019, the first test section of uSky's Test and Certification Center opened in the Emirate of Sharjah.
+The Center has a total area of 28 hectares, on its territory string technologies will be tested in the Middle East.

-In April 2019, the Emir of Dubai approved of a package of projects, proposed by the Ministry of Transport of the country.
-The projects included the SkyWay 15-km urban transport system with 21 stations on the route.
+In April 2019, the Emir of Dubai approved a package of projects proposed by the country's Ministry of Transport.
+The projects included an urban transport system using uST technology with a total length of 15 km with 21 stations along the route.

-Crowdfunding allows everyone to invest in the SkyWay transport and get a stake in the international environmental project.
-Hundreds of thousands of investors include teachers, businesspeople and students.
+Crowdfunding allows anyone to invest in uST transport technology and get a portion in an international environmental project.
+There are teachers, businessmen and students among the hundreds of thousands of investors.

 2014 is the year when crowdfunding was started